PerfectoCode/DesktopWebCustomizationScript/README.md

 ## SSL-Certificates
 The sample uses the following site: https://self-signed.badssl.com/ <br/>
-- Before installing the certificates:
+- Before installing the certificates:<br/>
     ![alt text](/img/not_secured.png)
-- After installing the certificates:
+- After installing the certificates:<br/>
     ![alt text](/img/after_1.png)

-    The connection are now considered as secured by the browser:
+    The connection are now considered as secured by the browser:<br/>
     ![alt text](/img/secured.png)